-How To Set Up A Chart of Accounts
+How To Set Up A Chart Of Accounts For Your Small Business

 There are some things in life that haunt your nightmares forever.
-For me, it’s that dang bear scene in Revenant.
-For many business owners, it’s setting up a chart of accounts.
+For me, it’s that dang bear scene in the movie Revenant.
+For many business owners, it’s knowing how to set up a chart of accounts.

 Table of Contents

 A chart of accounts provides a way to organize financial information.
 It is a list of all financial accounts found in a company’s general ledger.
 A chart of accounts is usually divided into five categories: assets, liabilities, equity, income, and expenses.
 Each category is then divided into sub-categories or “accounts” (hence the name).
 The chart of accounts is useful in giving an overview of where a business earns and spends its money through its day-to-day operations.